nteract/semiotic/public/assets/markdown/xyframe.md

 ### yAccessor: { _string_ | _function_ }

-If _yAccessor_ is specified, determines how _y_ values are accessed from the data array.
-In the case the data consists of an array of objects, a string can be used to assess the _y_ value(s).
-A function can also be used to access the _y_ value(s).
+Determines how _y_ values are accessed from the data array

 ```jsx
 /*String option